bioFAM/MOFA2/README.md

 * **GPU support**: the training procedure can now be massively accelerated using GPUs.
 For this you have to install and configure the [CuPy package](https://cupy.chainer.org).

-* **Stochastic inference for large data sets** using a stochastic variational framework. his can be powered by GPUs: enabling inference with very large data sets.

 For more details you can read our papers:
 - MOFA v1: http://msb.embopress.org/cgi/doi/10.15252/msb.20178124
 - MOFA+: https://www.biorxiv.org/content/10.1101/837104v1